oracle-livelabs/spatial-graph/spatial-studio/load-spatial-data/load-spatial-data.md

 1. Download zip file containing Shapefiles to a convenient location: <a href="https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/SAPS_police.zip"> SAPS_police.zip </a>

-2. Navigate to the Datasets page, click **Create Dataset**, and drag-and-drop SAPS_police.zip  Spatial Studio will extract the Shapefiles from the zip file and process them individually.
+2. Navigate to the Datasets page, click **Create Dataset**, and drag-and-drop SAPS_police.zip.
+Spatial Studio will extract the Shapefiles from the zip file and process them individually.
 ![Image alt text](images/load-data-6.png)

 3. The first Shapefile extracted will be Police Station Boundaries, i.e., the geographical areas patrolled by stations.
 Select the destination Connection, and set the table and Dataset names to POLICE_BOUNDS.